Roadtrek

 Just to illustrate clearer what is wrong with the original cover.
 Here are two photos comparing the corrected cover in wood to the original grey plastic cover.

 We tested the new cover out on the next trip and it worked perfectly.
 If you have mis-fit covers (how can that happen???), this is an easy way to make new covers if you have basic woodworking skills or know someone who does.
 (No need for big shop tools, a hand scroll saw for a few dollars will cut this out easily.)
 Finished oak plywood is really nice wood to work with - both sides are finished and the grain pattern is beautiful.
 I have not used any surface finish on the cover.
 If you do want to finish it, use something that will hold up to the heat of the sun coming through the glass in the morning when the window is in place.
 As I say, these windows get very hot in the sun.
-I have made Reflectix covers for the three of these roof windows (sometimes called "opera windows") to put up when leaving the Roadtrek in the sun all day to cut down on the intense heat that builds up in the coach in this area under the windows - but the Reflectix fits loosely and does not cut out the light.
+Do not use Reflectix - it causes the glass in the windows to become extremely hot when sitting in the sun and the high heat could cause the glass to break or the window seals to melt (resulting in the windows leaking in the rain).

 9 comments: